iman-j/machine-learning/README.md

 # machinelearning

-Discussions and other words on machine learning algorithms
+Discussions and other on machine learning and algorithms